This can be already be found on the website under financial assistance – housing improvements but it’s also relevant to empty properties

 Social Housing Grant

 Ceredigion County Council administers Social Housing Grant for selected projects every year.
 These projects would have to involve the provision of social housing, for example the conversion of a large empty property into a number of rental units.
-The management of the property would be transferred to a local Housing Association who would be responsible for the letting of the property to persons on the social housing waiting list.
+A long lease to the property would be transferred to a registered Social Landlord who would be responsible for the letting of the property to persons on the social housing waiting list.

 There is an initial 6 month exemption on council tax payments whilst properties may be undergoing sale or renovation after changing hands etc. After the 6 month period is over, the full rate of council tax for the property will be charged.